Authorised Exam Centre

 • respond appropriately in different cultural and social situations

-• Why take the C1 Advanced exam
+• Why take the C1 Advanced exam?

 - Each candidate receives a written report showing the results achieved in each part of the examination.
 If you pass the exam, you will receive a Cambridge English Language Assessment certificate that is valid for life.